--

-I hereby certify that all disturbed areas have achieved final stabilization as define general permit, and that all temporary, structural erosion and sediment control m Furthermore, I understand that certifying false, incorrect or inaccurate informatic permit and the laws of the State of New York and could subject me to criminal, proceedings. easures have been removed. on is a violation of the referenced
+I hereby certify that all disturbed areas have achieved final stabilization as defined in the current version of the general permit, and that all temporary, structural erosion and sediment control measures have been removed.
+Furthermore, I understand that certifying false, incorrect or inaccurate information is a violation of the referenced permit and the laws of the State of New York and could subject me to criminal, civil and/or administrative proceedings.

-Printed Name:

-Title/Position:

-Signature: Date:

 VIII.
-Qualified Inspector Certification - Post-construction Stormwater Man nagement Practice(s):
+Qualified Inspector Certification - Post-construction Stormwater Management Practice(s):

-I hereby certify that all post-construction stormwater management practices have with the SWPPP.
-Furthermore, I understand that certifying false, incorrect or ina of the referenced permit and the laws of the State of New York and could subject administrative proceedings. ccurate information is a violation

-Printed Name:

-Title/Position:

-Signature: Date:

 IX.
 Owner or Operator Certification

-I hereby certify that this document was prepared by me or under my direction or based upon my inquiry of the person(s) who managed the construction activity, or responsible for gathering the information, is that the information provided in this complete.
-Furthermore, I understand that certifying false, incorrect or inaccurate referenced permit and the laws of the State of New York and could subject me to administrative proceedings. or those persons directly document is true, accurate and information is a violation of the
+I hereby certify that this document was prepared by me or under my direction or supervision.
+My determination, based upon my inquiry of the person(s) who managed the construction activity, or those persons directly responsible for gathering the information, is that the information provided in this document is true, accurate and complete.
+Furthermore, I understand that certifying false, incorrect or inaccurate information is a violation of the referenced permit and the laws of the State of New York and could subject me to criminal, civil and/or administrative proceedings.

-Printed Name:

-Title/Position:

-Signature: Date: